Friday, April 8, 2022

 There are fountains of bloodthirsty nymphs,

-Statues where they're raped,
+For instance, statues where they're raped,

-Temples where dragons are worshipped,
+Temples where Dracos are worshipped,

-So with the legal fiction Vatican city,
+Not this legal fiction Vatican city,

 Boundary set by Mussolini,

-Not really any boundary at all,
+Not really any boundary at all

-For everyone here must gain permission
+For everyone here must still gain permission from the Church

 The wolf town,